 • For international subscribers (outside of the U.S.), claims for missing issues must be made within six months of the delivery date.

 NAEA is unable to honor claims made outside of these timeframes.
 However, issues claimed after this time period may be purchased at the single copy rate, if available.
 Paper editions are only available for two years due to limited quantities.
 For pricing inquiries, please email email@example.com.

 Replacements based on an item received in damaged condition may obtain one hard copy replacement per year.
 Digital replacements will be supplied to subscribers when no confirmation from the United States Postal Service (USPS) confirming the returned mailing exists.

 Refunds for overpayments are only granted upon written request to firstname.lastname@example.org.

 Subscriptions cannot be back-dated or post-dated, and are not transferrable.

 Should you or your client wish to print multiple copies, post a pdf, or use the information in a publication that will be offered for sale, please send a written request to NAEA Publications, email@example.com, for permission to use the material(s).

-NAEA publishes award-winning "state-of-the-art" resources, in print and online, for K-12 visual arts teachers; university faculty in art education; arts researchers, librarians, and historians; museum and community arts educators; arts administrators; arts curriculum and standards developers; and arts education advocacy specialists/policy makers.
-All work is guided by NAEA's 2011-2014 Strategic Plan
+NAEA publishes award-winning "state-of-the-arts" resources, in print and online, for K-12 visual arts teachers; university faculty in art education; arts researchers, librarians, and historians; museum and community arts educators; arts administrators; arts curriculum and standards developers; and arts education advocacy specialists/policy makers.
+All work is guided by NAEA's 2015-2020 Strategic Plan

-We welcome your proposals for books, and we invite you to submit articles for NAEA's journals, newspapers, monographs, and other publications that reach a membership of over 24,000 art educators as well as the diverse community of education leaders from every field.
+We welcome your proposals for books, and we invite you to submit articles for NAEA's journals, newspapers, monographs, and other publications that reach over 24,000 art educators as well as the diverse community of education leaders from every field.